LIFE Workshops

 Program: Aging, Functioning, and Rehabilitation A Workshop | National Academies

-In October 2024, the U.S. National Academies of Sciences, Engineering and Medicine hosted a meeting of experts in rehabilitation, mental health, functioning and the ICF, ageing, outcome measurement, epidemiology, biostatistics, data science and artificial intelligence to discuss the challenges and lessons learned from efforts to implement standardized reporting of functioning information in rehabilition in the context of healthy longevity.
+In October 2024, the U.S. National Academies of Sciences, Engineering and Medicine hosted expert meeting bringing together leading researchers and practitioners in rehabilitation, mental health, functioning and the ICF, ageing, outcome measurement, epidemiology, biostatistics, data science, and artificial intelligence.

-Bickenbach et al. 2025_Standardized-Assessment-and-Reporting_NAM Perspectives paper
+Publication: Bickenbach et al. 2025_Standardized-Assessment-and-Reporting_NAM Perspectives paper